 Those were the days kwesi would sit in the studios of Radio Gold, propound easy solutions to every problem Ghana faced, and describe the Kufuor government as visionless.
 He came up with the mantra of PARADIGMN SHIFT which Ghana has to adopt in order to get out of all our socioeconomic woes.
 Those were the days he shouted economic miracles of outposts of Marxist enclaves like Cuba and North Korea.

-The Caracas fiasco Hugo Chavez of Venezuela was Kwesi’s shining star in the area of good governance because “one can fill the tank of his/her car at the cost of a paltry $1”.but what kwesi forgot to consider is that fact that, in governance, windfall in revenue from a country’s resource, at any point in time, is supposed to be invested in other critical areas of the economy to generate a chain of benefits amongst the citizenry.
+Hugo Chavez of Venezuela was Kwesi’s shining star in the area of good governance because “one can fill the tank of his/her car at the cost of a paltry $1”.but what kwesi forgot to consider is that fact that, in governance, windfall in revenue from a country’s resource, at any point in time, is supposed to be invested in other critical areas of the economy to generate a chain of benefits amongst the citizenry.
 The policy of just dishing out cash form oil proceeds to the citizens was the most visionless move a leader could pursue, yet, Kwesi was always hailing this a great model.

 Today, this windfall from oil proceeds has ceased due to slum in oil prices on the international market, and Venezuela has now become a total economic fiasco.
 Venezuelans now are facing the worst economic crisis in living-memory.
 Shelves in shops are empty, and few available items are being chased by millions.